Frequently Asked Questions (FAQs)

 Are these applications expected to be developed at an institutional level vs. within a specific school at an institution?

 - This is up to the applicant institution.

 The core budgets seem quite limited, why is this?

-- Please refer to the requirements for the Letter of Institutional Support in the RFA, which states: "This is likely to include commitment of additional resources necessary to ensure that the program will have the maximum success and sustainability.
+- Please refer to the requirements for the Institutional Commitment Letter in the RFA, which states: "This is likely to include commitment of additional resources necessary to ensure that the program will have the maximum success and sustainability.
 Specifically, institutional leaders must provide detailed statements of both short- and long-term commitment and list the specific resources being provided, including supplemental funding to start-up packages and professional development, laboratory and administrative space, protected time for research independent of grant funding, and access to core resources within the institution."